UniversityOfPlymouthComputing/MobileDev-XamarinForms/docs/Chapters/Chapter_1_Introduction/second-exploration.md

 Some check points to consider:

-- Add a new MSTest (C#) unit test project to your soluton
+- Add a new MSTest (C#) unit test project to your solution
 - Make sure your class being tested is public
 - In the Unit Testing project, add a reference to the project containing the model code (Right click Dependencies->Add Reference)
 - Note the namespace of the unit testing project is probably different to the code under test.
 Add `using <namespace>` where possible.